-When I'm not doing design during the daytime, I'm doing game design in the evenings.
-The last few years I have traversed from playing and hacking traditional tabletop games, to designing storygames, especially since I ran into The Gauntlet and started to play online with them.
+When I’m not doing design during the daytime, I’m doing game design in the evenings.
+In the last few years, I have traversed from playing and hacking traditional tabletop games, to designing storygames, especially since I ran into The Gauntlet and started to play online with them.
 The joy of allowing the story to become the center of attention, and instead let the mechanics to support it, was almost like a revelation to me.
 Storygames just fit my taste of how to run games.
 Before delving into game design, I always hacked the games we bought and played, made my versions of them.
 There were still one or two mechanisms that bothered me or one that branded the game, so everything was about that specific mechanism.
 I always wanted to move from that, and focus more on the things that mattered to me.
-Like the story, the investments character's do in the world around them, and the nuances in their development.
+Like the story, the investments characters do in the world around them, and the nuances in their development.

 Today my designs are mostly built on or influenced and inspired by mechanisms…

-Games Powered by the Apocalypse, or PbtA, is a game framework built on the mechanics from Vincent and Meguay Baker's story game Apocalypse World.
+Games Powered by the Apocalypse, or PbtA, is a game framework built on the mechanics of Vincent and Meguay Baker’s story game Apocalypse World.
 The framework has established itself as one of the more important platforms for indie games today, regarding influencing other game designers, and has become the foundation of hundreds and hundreds of published story games.

 Forged in the Dark is the label for the game engine created by John Harper and used for his game Blades in the Dark.
 While it is considered to be a game heavily influenced by mechanics from Apocalypse World and thereby making it a game Powered by the Apocalypse or PbtA, it is redesigned from the ground up and has thereby often seen as a stand-alone product.